 Dickinson College does not formally pre-approve courses for transfer.
 However, students should thoroughly discuss their off-campus plans with their academic advisor(s) prior to leaving Carlisle.
 Students should talk with their advisor(s) about what may or may not fulfill Dickinson transfer credit requirements, specifically which courses taken off-campus may fulfill major, minor, or distribution requirements.
 In some cases, conversations with appropriate department chairs may also be helpful.
 Some departments on campus may require extra work, especially for advanced-level credit.
 It is the student's responsibility to inquire about any extra work required.
-The Center for Global Study and Engagement staff are available to answer general questions about transfer credit policies.
+CGSE staff are available to answer general questions about transfer credit policies.